darthwalsh/bootstrappingCIL/bscil2/spec.md

 ### Trivial

 ```
-r and now this is a comment
+R and now this is a comment
 ```

 ### Adder

 ```
-l35  pushes '5'
+L35  pushes '5'
-lFF  pushes -1
+LFF  pushes -1
-a    adding gives '4'
+A    adding gives '4'
-w    writes '4' to standard output
+W    writes '4' to standard output
-r
+R
 ```